If your scheduling page is:

 If you have more than one schedule, you will need to check the availability configuration for each one.
 Also note that Appointlet give priority to the lower schedules.
 If you find that there are conflicts between the two schedules, try re-arranging them to change the priority.

-Check My Meetings for existing bookings
+Check the Meetings tab for existing bookings

 Have you checked to see if the times you're expecting to see are unavailable due to an existing booking within Appointlet?
 Take a look at the Meetings Dashboard and scroll to the date and time in question.
 If the time is already booked and your maximum attendee limit has been hit, then your scheduling page will block that time from the member's availability.

-Check your Email Calendar for existing busy events
+Check your for existing busy events

 If times are not available but you think that they should be, it's often due to busy events in a connected email calendar.
 Follow these steps to run your test: